mre/endler.dev/content/2025/best-programmers/index.md

 That's because most of the time, simple is enough.
 And simple is more maintainable than complex.
-Sometimes it *does* matters to get things right, but knowing the difference is what separates the best from the rest.
+Sometimes it *does* matter to get things right, but knowing the difference is what separates the best from the rest.

 You can achieve a whole lot by keeping it simple.